 Heat a pan over medium heat and add oil, leeks (or onion), and garlic.
 Sauté for 5 minutes until the leeks are soft.
 Feel free to omit the leeks if you prefer.

 Step 2: Add ricotta cheese and mix in.
-I love using ricotta in my garlic cheese cream sauce because it makes the sauce thicker, and it clings to the gluten free pasta really well!
+I love using ricotta in my garlic cheese cream sauce because it makes the sauce thicker and clings to the gluten-free pasta well!

 Step 3: Add in fresh chopped basil and heavy cream and cook over medium-low heat.
 Stirring frequently.
 Cook your gluten free pasta as directed on the package.